tk-ni/rails-react-cars-app/README.md

 ### Welcome to the React on Rails Interview Assignment README file

-This example project is built with Ruby on Rails and React JS
+This example project is built with Ruby on Rails and React JS (with Material UI).

 Live demo: https://react-on-rails-cars.herokuapp.com/